Titus II Mar Thoma: Finance

-In 1937, Mar Thoma Church made an unusual decision, that all activities of the Church should be carried out by voluntary contributions from its members.
+In 1937, Malankara Mar Thoma Syrian Church made an unusual decision, that all activities of the Church should be carried out by voluntary contributions from its members.
 Though there was some skepticism in the beginning, it was a great leap forward for the church.

 Organizations

 A number of organizations were started during his tenure.
 Mar Thoma Evangelistic Association (1888), Maramon Convention (1895), Mar Thoma Sunday School Samjam (1905), Mar Thoma Suvisesha Sevika Sanghom (1919), Mar Thoma Voluntary Evangelists' Association (1924), Mar Thoma Yuvajana Sakhyam (1933).

 Schools & colleges

 Some of the schools that were opened during his time:

 S.C.
 Seminary School, Tiruvalla (1902), Kozhencherry School (1904), Maramon School (1918, Kottayam Theological College (1923) Tiruvalla S.C.
 Training School (1925).

 Union Christian College Aluva, one of the prominent educational institutions in Kerala state in South India was founded in 1921 as a joint effort of four churches in Kerala: Malankara Jacobite Syrian Church, Malankara Orthodox Syrian Church, Church of South India and Malankara Mar Thoma Syrian Church.